 • Medical social services for caregiver support

 The wound heals over months.
-Lesson: rural Georgia families have fewer HHA choices but high-quality regional providers like PruittHealth deliver excellent skilled care.
+Lesson: rural Georgia families have fewer HHA choices, but high-quality regional providers like PruittHealth deliver the same skilled care.

 Sarah, 85, of Gainesville (Hall County), qualifies for home health after a fall and brief hospitalization.
 Her physician documents homebound status.
 BAYADA Home Health Care provides skilled nursing and PT.